 A similar classification system known as NAICS (the Northern American Classification System) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
 The classification system aims to gather, analyze, and publish statistical information about similar types of businesses and their impacts on the U.S. economy.

-Multilevel marketing and direct sales businesses are categorized under 454390: Other Direct Selling Establishments NAICS code.
+HIgh Risk Multi-level Marketing and direct sales businesses are categorized under 454390: Other Direct Selling Establishments NAICS code.

 Visit the United States Census Bureau to view the complete NAICS code list.